 New Jersey's community colleges are "open door" institutions that admit all high school graduates, those holding state-issued high school equivalency diplomas, and all other persons 18 years of age or older who have the ability to benefit from post secondary education.
-The student applying for admission to Ocean County College is required to submit an application and credentials to the Office of Registration and Records as early as possible during the 6 months immediately prior to entrance.
-Applications will be considered when all the necessary steps have been completed.
+Ocean County College is a rolling admissions institution.
+Students may apply online at www. ocean.edu as early as possible during the six months prior to the start of the semester.
+Acceptance will be considered when all the necessary steps have been completed.